1

 Q: What does the CDA Commercial Feed Program do?

-CDA staff oversee the commercial feed industry by reviewing product labels to ensure important consumer information, such as ingredients and nutritional claims, is properly disclosed and that the label does not have false or misleading claims.
+CDA staff oversees the commercial feed industry by reviewing product labels to ensure important consumer information, such as ingredients and nutritional claims, is properly disclosed and that the label does not have false or misleading claims.

 Field inspectors throughout the state inspect commercial feed in distribution and gather over 800 feed samples each year.
 These samples are tested by the CDA-Biochemistry Laboratory to confirm the nutritional facts listed on the labels are accurate and the feed is not adulterated.